pravalikakanika/Sprint-5/README.md

 ## Directory structure

 The project follows a specific directory structure to organize Terraform configurations and modules.
-Below is the directory structure used in this PoC:
+Below is the directory structure used in this POC:

 ```
 terragrun-poc/